sondreid/wotlk_config/README.md

 Mods can be found on forums, etc.

-To manage bots, the unbot addon is needed [link] (https://github.com/noisiver/unbot-addon/tree/english).
+To manage bots, the unbot addon is needed [link](https://github.com/noisiver/unbot-addon/tree/english).
 Download it, and copy files into interface/addons.

 ## Connecting to the server
 We are not in retail (Kansas) anymore.
 To use a different server, edit or create Data/enUS/realmlist.wtf, to point to new host.
+`set realmlist *hostname* `

+gotcha: realmlist.wtf should not be a txt file, .wtf should be the file extension

 # Configurations